 - Backup server that coordinates all jobs, controls their scheduling and performs other administrative activities.

 - Default backup repository where backup files are stored.
 During installation, Veeam Backup & Replication checks volumes of the machine on which you install the product and identifies a volume with the greatest amount of free disk space.
 On this volume, Veeam Backup & Replication creates the Backup folder that is used as the default backup repository.

 The role of the default backup proxy is assigned to the source Hyper-V server.
 It handles job processing and transfers backup traffic directly to the target server.
 All services necessary for the backup proxy are installed directly on the source Hyper-V server.

 In Hyper-V environments that require a large number of backup or replication activities to be performed, the simple deployment scheme is not appropriate due to the following reasons:

-- The backup server might not have enough disk capacity to store the required amount of backup data.
+- The backup server may not have enough disk capacity to store the required amount of backup data.

 - A significant load is placed on production servers that combine the roles of backup proxies and source hosts.